 With ready access to the Pacific Ocean, Bering Sea, and the Gulf of Alaska, the state of Alaska has one of the biggest fishing and shipping industries in the world.
 And with any large industry comes a large number of workplace accidents.
-Dennis M. O’Bryan is an experienced maritime law and Jones Act attorney, enrolled to practice in Alaska’s Ninth Circuit Court of Appeals* and ready to take on your admiralty law claims.
+Dennis M. O’Bryan is an experienced maritime law, maritime injury, and Jones Act attorney, enrolled to practice in Alaska’s Ninth Circuit Court of Appeals* and ready to take on your admiralty law claims.

 Not all boating done in Alaska is strictly for business.
 Thanks to its combination of fresh and salt water bodies, many people turn to Alaska for some relaxing personal fishing, boat races, or maybe just a day spent on the lake.
 Ample opportunities abound for anyone looking to charter a fishing tour, join a yacht club, or even just take a rowboat out for a nice spin around the lake or off the coast – but with Alaska’s boating safety laws being stricter than many states’, it’s always better safe than sorry.

 Even as far away as Alaska, the law offices of O’Bryan Baun Karamanian are willing to work with clients outside of their home state of Michigan.
-If you or a loved one have suffered an injury or illness on the water and you need an experienced maritime lawyer, call us today so we can help you win your case.
+If you or a loved one in Alaska have suffered an injury or illness on the water and you need an experienced maritime lawyer, call us today so we can help you win your case.

 *Dennis M. O’Bryan is enrolled to practice before the Ninth Circuit Court of Appeals which hears appeals from the federal district courts of Alaska.
 In the federal district court in Alaska, he gains admission pro hac vice, on a case by case basis, by securing the sponsorship of reputable local attorneys.
 He is a member of the State Bar of Michigan, where his office is located.